 - Sugar - you can substitute white sugar for brown sugar

-💭Do you need to scald milk?
+Do you need to scald milk?

 Well, technically no, you don't need to scald milk.
 But I recommend you do for this recipe!
 Scalding milk is something that was commonly done to kill off bacteria, in the days before milk was actually pasteurized.
 Obviously, if you're buying your milk from a grocery store, you don't need to worry about that.
-However, it's other purpose is making baked goods lighter and fluffier.
-It also extracts the best flavors from cinnamon and vanilla.
-Those are the reasons why I use scalded milk.
-You can read more about why you should scald milk HERE if you are interested.

 🎥 Video: How to scald milk